Trees on Private Property

 - Reimbursement for the costs of repairs and other expenses

 - That the offending part of the tree is removed.

-If you cannot reach an agreement, it may be necessary to issue legal proceedings.
 The court may order the tree’s owner to have the encroaching branches or roots removed.
-If the property owner does not take action, you may report the issue to the City.
+If the property owner does not take action after the court ruling, you may report the issue to the City.
+The City can contact your neighbour to ensure the court action is taken, however you must be able to provide proof of the court action.